CodeGym /Java Blog /Learning Java /The Most Challenging Topics in Learning Java

 Arrays Class

 The next topic that may frustrate you is the Arrays class and its use.
 The Arrays class is a part of the Java Collection Framework.
 This class contains different methods for manipulating arrays (sorting and searching).
 Also, it includes a static factory that allows arrays to be viewed as lists.
 Arrays class consists of only static methods and the methods of Object class.
 The dedicated article along with the lesson, will make things much easier and more understandable for you.
+To dive deeper into this topic:

 Objects and Classes

 An entity with a state, behavior, and identity is an object in Java.
 An object is an instance of a class.
 A class is a group of objects that have common properties.
 It's a template from which objects are created.
 Hence, an object is the instance (result) of a class.
 Sounds quirky?
 You're not alone.
-The following lessons can help shed light on ways to initialize objects, how to create objects in Java, and many more:
+The following content can help shed light on ways to initialize objects, how to create objects in Java, and many more:

 Constructors and Their Peculiarities

 Generally, constructors in Java can be divided into No-Arg constructors, Parameterized constructors, and Default constructors.
 These constructors may or may not have any parameters (arguments) similar to methods.
 In addition, some of them can also accept one or more parameters.
 Not surprisingly, this topic may be incredibly confusing for beginners.
-Therefore, we have a few lessons targeted toward constructors and their specific features:
+Therefore, we have a few content pieces targeted toward constructors and their specific features:

 Inheritance